ecco-laboratory/emonet-pytorch/README.md

 # emonet-pytorch
-EmoNet, as seen in [Kragel et al., 2019 (Science Advances)](https://www.science.org/doi/10.1126/sciadv.aaw4358), but implemented in PyTorch.
+EmoNet, as seen in [Kragel et al., 2019 (Science Advances)](https://www.science.org/doi/10.1126/sciadv.aaw4358), implemented in PyTorch.

 ## What this is

-The original EmoNet was created by fine-tuning a [pre-trained AlexNet object recognition model](https://www.mathworks.com/help/deeplearning/ref/alexnet.html) as implemented in Matlab (need to confirm the version, but probably R2017-something).
+The original EmoNet was created by fine-tuning a [pre-trained AlexNet object recognition model](https://www.mathworks.com/help/deeplearning/ref/alexnet.html) as implemented in MATLAB.

 This model spec will allow you to spin up a pre-trained instance of EmoNet in PyTorch!

 ## How it was made

-While AlexNet has one specific architecture, it's implemented using slightly different logic in different neural network packages, so converting the model required more than exporting a matrix of weights from an EmoNet instance using the Matlab Deep Learning Toolbox and importing into Python to paste in as the weights of a torchvision AlexNet instance.
+While AlexNet has one specific architecture, it is implemented using slightly different logic in different neural network packages, so converting the model required more than exporting a matrix of weights from an EmoNet instance using the MATLAB Deep Learning Toolbox and importing into Python to paste in as the weights of a torchvision AlexNet instance.

 I converted the model via the following: